How much is your case worth?Get a free case evaluation

 When to Hire a Sacramento Personal Injury Attorney

 Despite the admirable intentions of an initiative like Vision Zero, the statistical likelihood of any major city completely eliminating all traffic collisions is extremely small – and since California is an at-fault (or “tort”) state, a party must be found responsible before an accident victim can recover compensation for their injuries.

-If you’ve been injured in a traffic collision, and you’re looking for the best personal injury lawyer Sacramento has to offer, you’ve come to the right place; the attorneys at Avrek Law have over 50 years of combined experience serving injury victims in the states of California, Nevada, and Arizona.
-With more than $1 Billion recovered in more than 10,000 cases, Avrek Law is here to help – contact us for a free consultation!
+If you’ve been injured in a traffic collision, and you’re looking for the best personal injury lawyer Sacramento has to offer, you’ve come to the right place; the attorneys at Avrek Law have over 50 years of combined experience serving injury victims.
+With more than $1 Billion recovered in over 25,000 cases, Avrek Law is here to help – contact us for a free consultation!